 With the Avios card, Amex usage earns 1.25 Avios per £1 (that's 5 Avios per £4), but spending on the Mastercard earns 1.25 Avios per £5 (that's 5 Avios per £20).

 Given that Amex is more widely accepted than many people assume, it's worth keeping the Mastercard handy, but using it only when absolutely necessary.

 Here's how the two cards compare against each other:

 Rates and fees in the table above were correct at the byline date of this article.
-Visit the provider website for up to date information.
+Visit the provider websites for up to date information.

 Note the international flavour of the other benefits available with the Avios Rewards card - no foreign transaction fees and a free flight upgrade once £7,000 has been spent on the card within one calendar year.

 Otherwise, this is how we can expect to see our reward points stack up based on how much we spend per month: